federicapicogna/stataud_animations/README.md

 ### Rendering a full video

-Concatenating the scenes into a full movie can be done using [moviepy](https://www.google.com/search?client=safari&rls=en&q=moviepy&ie=UTF-8&oe=UTF-8).
-To do so, open a terminal in the project folder and type the following command.
+Concatenating all high quality scenes into a full movie can be done using [moviepy](https://www.google.com/search?client=safari&rls=en&q=moviepy&ie=UTF-8&oe=UTF-8).
+To do so, open a terminal in the project folder and simply type the following command.

 ```
 python3 _montage_.py
 ```

+The script will take care of everyting and produces an `.mp4` file called `Video.mp4`.
+Note that it is important that your files start with `1_FileName` so that the script can place them in the right order.